-Movie Label - Professional Edition enables you to access a database over your LAN or even over the Internet.
+Movie Label - Free Edition enables you to access a database over your LAN or even over the Internet.
 This short guide is intended to get you up and running.

 The first thing you need to do (if you haven't done that

 already) is to install Movie Label on your computer.
 Make sure you have the